Pavo-IM/AGPMInjector/Readme.md

 - Automatically parses /System/Library/Extensions/AppleGraphicsPowerManagement.kext to generate the most up to date injector kext

 #### Important Information
-- X86PlatformPlugin must be loaded in or for this injector to work
+- X86PlatformPlugin must be loaded in order for this injector to work
 - Your GPU device must be labeled as GFX0 in order for the injector to hook into the AGPMController.
 This can be done by using [Lilu](https://github.com/acidanthera/Lilu) with [WhateverGreen](https://github.com/acidanthera/WhateverGreen), SSDT/DSDT property injection or by Device Properties in Clover config.plist.

 #### Credits